MockbaTheBorg/RunCPM/readme.md

 There is a hardware design error on some clones and some revisions of the original Arduino Due that prevents the correct use of the RX0 pin (serial TTL-Port receive pin) when not using the USB programming port for accessing RunCPM on the Arduino Due.
 The solution is to use the serial port 1 = RX1 and TX1
-For that you have to replace all occurrences of "Serial." with "Serial1." https://github.com/MockbaTheBorg/RunCPM/issues/117 - @Guidol70
+For that, you have to replace all occurrences of "Serial." with "Serial1." https://github.com/MockbaTheBorg/RunCPM/issues/117 - @Guidol70

 ## CP/M Software